 Before MySQL 5.6, only the latest deadlock can be reviewed using SHOW ENGINE INNODB STATUS command.
 But with Percona Toolkit’s pt-deadlock-logger you can have deadlock information retrieved from SHOW ENGINE INNODB STATUS at a given interval and saved to a file or table for late diagnosis.
 For more information on using pt-deadlock-logger, see this post.
 With MySQL 5.6, you can enable a new variable innodb_print_all_deadlocks to have all deadlocks in InnoDB recorded in mysqld error log.

-Before and above all diagnosis, it is always an important practice to have the applications catch deadlock error (MySQL error no. 1213) and handle it by retrying the transaction.
+Before and above all diagnosis, it is always an important practice to have the applications catch deadlock error (MySQL error no. 1213) and handles it by retrying the transaction.

 How to diagnose a MySQL deadlock

 A MySQL deadlock could involve more than two transactions, but the LATEST DETECTED DEADLOCK section only shows the last two transactions.
-Also it only shows the last statement executed in the two transactions, and locks from the two transactions that created the cycle.
-What are missed are the earlier statements that might have really acquired the locks.
+Also, it only shows the last statement executed in the two transactions and locks from the two transactions that created the cycle.
+What is missed are the earlier statements that might have really acquired the locks.
 I will show some tips on how to collect the missed statements.